What is the stream trailer?

 The stream trailer is a hands-on educational tool that allows participants to examine the natural movement of streams and rivers.
 The stream trailer contains a large flat "land area" composed of plastic grit.
 Water is pumped through the trailer to create a "stream" that moves along the length of the trailer.

 The stream trailer can be used to demonstrate how natural streams are formed, the importance of streamside (riparian) vegetation to protect the banks, impacts of dams, flooding, development and also how slope, flow and structure affect stream formation.
-Lessons and demonstrations for the stream trailer can be found here or on Oklahoma State University's website.

 How can I check out the stream trailer?